Rough seas forecast for China's fast-growing cruise industry

 “Thorough market analysis and an understanding of the special demands of Chinese customers is needed before big investment is undertaken.”

-Mainland Chinese tend to opt for short trips that involve plenty of shopping, in contrast to many Europeans and Americans who favor longer cruises that require months of planning.
+Mainland Chinese tend to opt for short trips that involve plenty of shopping, in contrast to many Europeans and Americans who favour longer cruises that require months of planning.

 South Korea’s Jeju Island is a notable exception and has become popular among Chinese tourists because it grants 30 days of visa-free entry when they arrive directly by air or sea.